ibm-cloud-docs/databases-for-postgresql/ts-performance-troubleshooting.md

 ### Option 1.
 Check for long running queries by using {{site.data.keyword.logs_full_notm}} (ICL):
 {: #long_running_queries}

-For more information, see [How do I track query history?](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-pg-queries#troubleshoot-long-term-query-history).
+For more information, see [How do I track query history?](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-pg-queries#troubleshoot-long-term-query-history)

 You can use the following sample DataPrime query in {{site.data.keyword.logs_full_notm}}.

 1. After **IBM Cloud Logs** loads, switch to the **</>DataPrime** tab.
 Do not change anything in the **</>Lucene** search bar.
-2. From the **</>DataPrime** tab, run the following search to find SQL that is running for more than 1000 milliseconds.
-You can also paste it into search for </>DataPrime tab.
+2. From the **</>DataPrime** tab, run the following search to find SQL running for more than 1000 milliseconds.
+You can also paste it into the search for the **</>DataPrime** tab.

 ```sh
 {